 I am an aquatic ecologist who is broadly interested in linking measurements of ecosystem structure and function, and predicting how future changes in climate and land use could change how ecosystems operate.
 I work in streams, rivers, lakes, and reservoirs, both in the field and in modeling space.
 I am also interested in the roles that animals, from macroinvertebrates to fishes (and humans!), play in mediating ecosystem processes in different aquatic environments.

 I am currently a postdoctoral associate with the Carey Lab at Virginia Tech, where I'm working on a number of projects related to ecosystem processes in lakes and reservoirs.
-Check in soon for more details and updates on my Research page.

 Check out my News page for all